incowia/leanix-custom-reports/pathfinder/architecturestack/README.md

 # Architecture Stack

-Shows a matrix that is formed based on the properties and/or tags of the factsheets.
+Shows a matrix that is formed based on the properties and/or tags of factsheets.
 Depending on the configuration, X and Y axes as well as the coloring are adjustable.

 ## Table of Contents